rsnakeactual/cvedata/presentation.md

 # About me

 - Managing Director – Grossman Ventures
-- Former CTO of Bit Discovery
+- Former CTO of Bit Discovery which was acquired by Tenable (TENB)
-- 30 years in IT Security
+- 30 years in information security
 - 4 books

 ---